Most Orphans Want to Know Their Biological Parents

 Jesus came to bring us to God (1 Peter 3:18).
 We are ambassadors of that reconciliation (2 Corinthians 5:18).
 Jesus is life and came to give it to us abundantly (John 11:25, 14:6, 10:10).
 We are a light to those around us of what real life could look like drawing them to want it (Matthew 5:14-16).

 Let us live in such a way we are glad we know God.
-Let this joy and love overflow where we could imagine anyone desiring something else (Psalm 16:11).
-Amen!
+Let this joy and love overflow where we couldn’t imagine anyone desiring something else (Psalm 16:11).
+People are looking for their place in this world.
+Your love and connection with God pulls at their hearts, for you have what they want!